-Acupuncture and acupressure point for the pancreas is handy when it comes to improving your pancreas health.
+Acupuncture and acupressure points for the pancreas are convenient to use when it comes to improving your pancreas health.

-In terms of body organs, the pancreas is not as popular as the kidneys, liver, and heart.
-However, the pancreas and pancreatic glands are crucial for your overall wellbeing.
-You can't live without a pancreas.
+The pancreas is located behind the stomach in the upper left abdomen, surrounded by the other organs like the small intestine, liver, spleen.
+Its shape is like a flat pear, or a fish extended horizontally across the abdomen.
+It’s spongy, about six to ten inches long.
+In terms of body organs, the pancreas is not as popular as kidney, liver, and heart.
+However, the pancreas and pancreatic glands are essential for your overall well being.
+We can’t live without pancreas.

-If your pancreas is sick, then you might suffer from:
+If our pancreas gets sick, then we might suffer from:

 - Digestive disorders